 The closest supermarket, Big Y, is about ten minutes from campus and can be found directly on a bus route.
 A little further and you’ll get to various food spots.
 Hampshire Mall is a real let-down though, as it just has a bunch of threading places, a massive Target (British version of Tesco) and shops nobody asked for.
 However, across the road you’ll find places like ‘Marshalls’, which is a better version of TK Maxx.
 There is weirdly no crossing between these two locations though, so you’ve got to make a run across the road when empty.

 I’m from the United Kingdom, so a culture shock was inevitable.
 However, here are some key things I wish I knew prior to my time studying in Amherst:

-- If you need a sim, make sure you use AT&T because they are one of the few companies which accepts phones from abroad
+- If you need a sim, consider AT&T. They are one of the few companies to work with phones from abroad.

-- To get from Boston Airport to Amherst, unless you can drive, your only option is to take a Peter Pan bus which is around 40 dollars and takes 5 hours . . gulp.
+- To get from Boston Airport to Amherst, your only real option is to take a Peter Pan bus.

 Studying abroad was the best decision I’ve ever made.
 I would recommend it to everyone.
 In fact, most of the people who I met at Umass have now turned into life-long friends.
 Can it get any better than that?